 Our primary emphasis is on establishing, our clients required security outcomes.
 We undertake a needs assessment, share our broad services menu, and conduct analysis, before recommending a course of action and presenting our clients with a bespoke blend of security risk management services.
 Security risk management services that are appropriate, realistic, and cost and outcome commensurate.

 Our team of security consultants have considerable experience and an extensive customer portfolio.
 We are well versed in a wide range of program, plan, and assessment methodologies, and their application.
 We have operated in and continue to operate in public and private sector environments.

-Mike McCafferty Vice President, Risk Management ServicesMike Franklin Vice President Risk Management & Community SafetyDoug Maynard President and COO Rob Marshall Executive Vice PresidentAlison Sherley Vice President Business and Investigative Intelligence
+Mike McCafferty Vice President, Risk Management ServicesMike Franklin Vice President Risk Management & Community SafetyDoug Maynard COO Rob Marshall Executive Vice PresidentAlison Sherley Vice President Business and Investigative Intelligence

 On this page we have included a service snapshot.
 Click READ MORE to access additional information, including, service relevant published articles on our website, and digital, downloadable service brochures.

 There are misunderstandings regarding the distinction between security management plans and programs; it might seem like a transferable terminology, but it is not.
 There are many references to security management plans when in actual fact the requirement in almost all circumstances is for a security management program.
 Plans are documented and sit on the shelf – only to be looked at in an emergency situation.
 Programs, on the other hand, are viewed regularly.
 They are always being practiced and tested.
 Plans are based on theory; Programs are based on results.
 Plans are dormant; Programs are active.
 Plans become obsolete; Programs evolve.
 Plans also have value and support programs.
 The plan is the objective and the vision, whereas the program is the content and steps taken to reach the goal.
 Program approaches we have in our locker include: